silvestrevivo/react-todo/README.md

 # react-todo
-todo-list with multiple edition options created using ReactJS.
+To-do list with multiple edition/options created using ReactJS and Parcel.